aozora404/EvE-Model-Extraction/README.md

 ### How to unpack (Blender):

+_An implementation of the method listed below can be found inside the included sample file._

-Separate the channels of \_pmdg with a Separate RGB node.
+Import the .dds files with the Image Texture node and separate the channels with a Separate RGB node.

 #### Color
 1) Plug the material map (\_pdmg G) into a Color Ramp node (constant interpolation, stops at (0, 0.25, 0.5, 0.75), color can be arbitrary).
 The color ramp determines the base color of the model.